 Volume 4, Number 3, Fall 1997

 Wallace Stevens: A Portrait of the Artist as a Phenomenologist James A. Clark Confusing modern poetry with philosophy is a common fault of literary criticism.
 Yet, the work of some poets can benefit critically from philosophical interpretations.
 Wallace Stevens is a poet who manifested an abiding interest in philosophy.
 His poems consistently display, in both their syntax and modulation of thought, philosophical parallels.
 Stevens' dominant mode of thought is phenomenological.
 This can be shown by analyzing parallels between phenomenological methodology and Stevens' poetry.
-Particularly three poems–“Thirteen Ways of Looking at a Blackbird" (1917), "The Snow Man" (1921), and "The Latest Freed Man" (1938)–embody, respectively, the poem as doing phenomenology, the poem as a description of the phenomenological mind, and the poem as a portrait of the phenomenologist.
+Particularly three poems--"Thirteen Ways of Looking at a Blackbird" (1917), "The Snow Man" (1921), and "The Latest Freed Man" (1938)--embody, respectively, the poem as doing phenomenology, the poem as a description of the phenomenological mind, and the poem as a portrait of the phenomenologist.

 Impartialism, Care, and the Self Carmela Epright In this paper, I discuss the ethics of care as a response to impartialist ethical theories.
 In section 1, I contrast Gilligan's critique of impartial ethical theories with other objections to impartialism.
 In section 2, I analyze some of the ways in which impartialists have attempted to understand the ethics of care since the publication of Gilligan's text.
 In section 3, I argue against proponents of impartialism and show that care constitutes an ethical theory in its own right, not one which is dependent or parasitic upon impartialism.
 In section 4, I contrast care ethic's conception of the self with that offered by traditional ethical theories, and argue that the most important distinction between the care and impartialist accounts of morality lies in the conception of the moral self which informs each of these approaches.

 Ontological Assumptions: Descartes, Searle, and Edelman Gregg E. Franzwa The proposition that there is a purely causal explanation of subjective states of human consciousness is a philosophical one.
 The affirmation of such a proposition must be a premise to research.
 And the justification for such a premise will be found in part in the fundamental ontological assumptions of the researcher.
 By examining the assumptions of Rene Descartes, at the beginning of the scientific age, I hope to show a similar set of assumptions behind the thought of two recent contributors to the debate, John Searle and Gerald Edelman.
 I will conclude that a crucial question begged by all three.

 The View From Nowhere and the Meaning of Life in Thomas Nagel Larry D. Harwood Thomas Nagel contends that the actual philosophical problem in the meaning of life is the independent world we live in, and only requires a self-transcendent being who glimpses and independent world.
 I argue that Nagel is mistaken to think that self-transcendence evokes the same anxiety for humans living in the world of Dante as Darwin.
 Nagel's view from nowhere is rather a modern version of the world.
 Secondly, while I concede that there is a common anxiety felt by self-transcendence in glimpsing an independent objective world, we also view that world through a set of beliefs that conditions how we see that world.

 The Duty of Solidarity: Feminism and Catholic Social Teaching Sally J. Scholz Catholic Social Teaching of late has a lot more in common with feminist moral theory than might be evident at first glance, After a brief explanation of Catholic Social Teaching's duty of solidarity, and a look at some of the feminist critiques of this solidarity, I point out some of the significant similarities between feminist ethics and the duty of solidarity.
 The last section focuses on community and care, the epistemological role of experience and the world view of the other, the centrality of self-determination, and the final goal of both the duty of solidarity and feminist ethics: liberation from oppression.

 Community of Choice and Community of Origin: Insights into Dewey's Theory of Communication Roger Ward This essay unearths the meaning of community in John Dewey's Experience andNature, using Marilyn Friedman's terms "community of choice" and "community of origin."
 The authority of communication as determinative of Dewey's community comes out.
 In fact, communication seems to be the philosophical point of Dewey's descriptions in that book, which reveals his anticipation of a community wherever communication obtains.
 Dewey is shown, in conclusion. to call us beyond communities of choice or origin to a community of authority which holds both peculiar promise for, and demands of, individuals.

 Volume 4, Number 4, Winter 1998

 APA Central Division Group Session G1-3, May 7, 1998, Chicago, Illinois: Richard Cohen on Levinas and Rosenzweig Engaging Transcendence: Can We Think G-d and Philosophy Together?
 James B. Sauer No Abstract

 It's (Almost) All Greek To Me: Levinas's "Ethics As First Philosophy" and Analytic Philosophy Stiv Fleishman No Abstract

 Responses to Sauer and Fleishman Richard A. Cohen No Abstract

 Community and Alterity: A Gadamerian Approach Donald M. Maier In this paper, I ask how we, as linguistically constituted subjects, form communities that respect difference.
 Whatever "commonality" we find in our multicultural society cannot be grounded in a narrow concept of reason, a singular method of inquiry, or an a priori logic, but in language.
 By examining Hans-Georg Gadamer's concept of linguisticality, we see that there can be a universal ground of meaning that will foster the formation of communities without recourse to the traditional foundations of thinking.
 Gadamer contends that language presents philosophy an infinite task that urges us to consider our fundamental linguisticality, the linguistic experience from which languages develop.
 By examining Augustine's notion of the "innerword", Gadamer explains our capacity to understand others, even when understanding seems least likely.
 Gadamer's hermeneutics encourages us to understand the Other's language.
 I conclude that a Gadamerian community allows us to understand each other without requiring that the Other become like us.

 Multinational Ethics At Work in Nigeria Eddy Souffrant Cases of intervention in international affairs are often thought justifiable if the intervention is exercised against rogue political leaders and delinquent nation-states.
 The author offers an argument for the inclusion of an increasingly ubiquitous international agent, the profit generating corporation.
 This done, the paper argues that a cosmopolitan ethics of responsibility is an attractive mode of evaluation that renders corporations accountable in the international environment.
 This ethics of responsibility is applied to the particular case of British/Dutch Shell, Inc., in Nigeria to argue the merits of international intervention.

-Reclaiming Hermes: Guardian of the Public Sphere Patricia J. Thompson In an earlier paper, Hestia (R. Vesta)–guardian of the family hearthfire and center of household/family ritual activities in the ancient Greek oikos–was re-claimed as a metaphor for philosophical analysis of the private sphere in everyday life (SPCW, 1996).
+Reclaiming Hermes: Guardian of the Public Sphere Patricia J. Thompson In an earlier paper, Hestia (R. Vesta)--guardian of the family hearthfire and center of household/family ritual activities in the ancient Greek oikos--was re-claimed as a metaphor for philosophical analysis of the private sphere in everyday life (SPCW, 1996).
 This paper undertakes a comparable project of reclamation for Hermes (R. Mercury), guardian of the public sphere of the ancient Greek polis and its later manifestations.
 The goal of this project of reclamation is not to introduce unnecessary neologisms or to support "New Age" spirituality.
 It is, rather, to help philosophers and social theorist to hold in mind two distinctive systems of human action within a single explanatory paradigm.
 Doing so allows us to compare and contrast in a consistent and coherent manner events, institutions, and actions in each of two systems operating in everyday life without privileging one (usually the polis and the political ) over the other (the oikos and the familial).
 It is hoped that doing so may promote a dual standpoint theory that can take contemporary feminist theory (which seems to have painted itself into a corner) beyond gender.